liyuanhe211/Micropython_LCD1602_LCD2004_I2C_Lib/README.md

 ```
 lcd.create_charactor(position,custom_char)
 ```
 The position can only be between 0 and 7 (you can only create 8 custom characters).
-The new characters are treated with normal ASCII of 0x00~0x07.
+The new characters are treated as normal ASCII of 0x00~0x07.
 For example, if a custom character is created by calling `lcd.create_charactor(5,custom_char)`, a normal python string containing `chr(5)` will be rendered with the character you just defined in position 5.

 Once created, rendering custom characters requires the same time as any other standard ASCII character.